kubernetes/k8s.io/infra/gcp/clusters/projects/k8s-infra-prow-build/prow-build/README.md

 - expect `terraform apply` to fail initially while trying to create bindings for `roles/iam.workloadIdentityUser`, as the identity namespace won't exist until the GKE cluster is created; re-run to succeed
+- edit `resources/boskos.yaml` to have `boskos-metrics` use the external ip provisioned by terraform
-- run `ensure_e2e_projects.sh` to ensure e2e projects have been provisioned, and an external ip has been created for boskos-metrics
+- run `ensure_e2e_projects.sh` to ensure e2e projects have been provisioned
   - edit `resources/boskos-resources.yaml` to include the projects
-  - edit `resources/boskos.yaml` to have `boskos-metrics` use the external ip
 - deploy resources to the cluster
 ```shell
 # First get access to the cluster control plane by following the instructions